 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Childhood cancer treatment may have long-lasting side effects that can affect learning.
+Treatments for childhood cancer, sickle cell disease, and other serious illnesses may have long-lasting side effects that can affect learning.

 Some treatments can affect: